 So first we use the getcwd function to get the current working directory and we print it using the say function of Perl.
 Then we call system to execute the external program pwd to show what would an external program launched from our script see.

-Then we use the built-in chdir function of Perl that works as cd on the command line and changes the Current Working Directory to whatever parameter you give to it.
+chdir function of Perl that works as cd on the command line and changes the Current Working Directory to whatever parameter you give to it.

 After that both getcwd and the external pwd will report this new directory as the "working directory".